mstksg/inCode/copy/entries/hamilton-1.md

     j    = sysJacobian s q
     mHat = diag (sysInertia s)
 ```

+Note that, because our vectors have their size indexed in their type, this is
+pretty simple to write and ensure that the shapes "line up".
+In fact, GHC can
+even help you write this function by telling you what values can go in what
+locations.
+Being able to get rid of a large class of bugs and clean up your
+implementation space is nice, too!

 With this, we can write a function to convert any state in configuration space
 to its coordinates in phase space: